What A Literary Agent Does and Why It Matters

 3) An agent is your advocate.
 They represent you and go to bat for you if necessary.
 Bottom line, you need someone who believes in you and your work, and who is enthusiastic about working with you.

 4) An agent negotiates your contracts with your publisher.
-He/She should know or be familiar with industry benchmarks like foreign rights, rights reversions or option clauses or percentage payments.
+They should know or be familiar with industry benchmarks like foreign rights, rights reversions or option clauses or percentage payments.
 They will make sure the terms of your deal are fair and in your best interest.

 5) An agent handles subsidiary rights, foreign rights, media rights, film rights, etc. These are areas that earn you more money and gain you more exposure as an author.
 You want an agent actively selling you in these markets/areas.